KiarashAstanboos/Airflow-DinD/README.md

 If you have already downloaded these images from a different Docker image storage, you may need to adjust the image names in the `docker-compose.yaml` file.
 To ensure the correct images are being used, you can check the list of images on your system by running the `docker images` command.
 The name you use in the `docker-compose.yaml` file must match the name listed under the <strong><pre>REPOSITORY</pre></strong> section in the output of the `docker images` command.

 # Run DAGs
-  To run the DAG you need the docker image in first place. then you can start create your DAG and eventually use 'dockerOperator'. i have uploaded a simple python image in my DockerHub that you can easily pull with
+To run the DAG, you'll first need the Docker image.
+I have uploaded a simple Python image to my DockerHub, which you can pull using:
 ```
 docker pull kiarash8203/dind:latest
 ```
-or you can build it your self (the code and Dockerfile is in 'pyth_numpy' folder). for creating dag i've also uploaded a simple dag that you can find in 'airflow-docker-setup/dags/' and use it.
-After saving your dag.py file, the dag must apear under the 'DAGs' field in your airflow interface.
+Alternatively, you can build the image yourself.
+The code and Dockerfile are available in the pyth_numpy folder.

+For creating a DAG, I have also provided a simple example DAG that you can find in the airflow-docker-setup/dags/ directory.
+Once you have saved your dag.py file, it should appear under the DAGs section in the Airflow interface.

+You can trigger the DAG directly from the interface and monitor its progress in the 'Logs' section.
+The task should execute successfully if the Docker socket is mounted correctly.
+If any issues arise, detailed error messages will be available in the 'Logs' section to help with troubleshooting.

 # Security